lippa66002/Lab2ScalableMLDL/README.md

 3. Dual Penalty System: We combined a multiplicative Repetition Penalty to stop verbatim repetition with an additive Presence Penalty.
 The presence penalty was critical for stopping the "semantic loops" where the model kept circling back to the same topic despite using different words.

-Despite the strategies above significantly improving response stability, some repetition persists, particularly with the Qwen 0.5B model.
-This limitation likely stems from the fundamental capacity of small-parameter models.
+Despite the strategies above we didn't see satisfying improvements in response stability.
+This limitation could stem from the fundamental capacity of small-parameter models.
 Models with 0.5B–1B parameters have limited attention heads and "world knowledge," making them prone to mode collapse when they are uncertain.
 When the model is unsure of the next logical step, it defaults to the most statistically probable path: repeating what it just said.